About sales channel importing

 If a product in Craftybase is not found, a new product will be created.

-The sales channel's unique external reference ID is always used to determine where to associate future expenses and orders.
+The integration's unique external reference ID is always used to determine where to associate future expenses and orders.
 This allows you to move listings between products to create the structure you need for your inventory.

-Note: If your product already exists in Craftybase from a prior import and you have made changes on the external channel since the import, you'll notice that no details will be changed on the linked product.
-This is because your product can be linked to many different listings across different sales channels so is not directly updatable from a single sales channel source.
+Note: If your product already exists in Craftybase from a prior import and you have made changes to the external integration since the import, you'll notice that details will remain the same on the linked product.
+Your product can be linked to many different listings across different integrations, so it is not directly updatable from a single integration source.